Course Catalog

 Program Outcomes: Graduates should understand the industry and be proficient in basic practices used in structured cabling and installation environments.
 They should grasp the fundamentals of fiber optics and its transmission systems applications.
 Additionally, graduates will understand direct current (DC) concepts and applications, including electrical principles and laws, batteries, DC test equipment, series, parallel, and simple combination circuits, along with laboratory procedures and safety practices.

-Careers: Cable Television and Telecommunications Technicians
+Careers: Installation, Maintenance, and Repair Workers, All Other; Cable Television and Telecommunications Technicians

 Length of Program: 1 Term